andrewdavidmackenzie/libproc-rs/README.md

 ```

 # Binaries
-'cargo build' builds the following binaries:
+`cargo build` builds the following binaries:
-- 'procinfo' that takes a PID as an optional argument (uses it's own pid if none supplied) and returns information about the process on stdout
+- `procinfo` that takes a PID as an optional argument (uses it's own pid if none supplied) and returns information about the process on stdout
-- 'dmesg' is a version of dmesg implemented in rust that uses libproc-rs.
+- `dmesg` is a version of dmesg implemented in rust that uses libproc-rs.
 This must be run as root.
 Currently fails (see above and
 [bug](https://github.com/andrewdavidmackenzie/libproc-rs/issues/39)).

 # Platforms